c4pt000/m-dimensions-like-m-theory/README.md

 it would appear like each 4th dimensional possibility to re enter into would look like time lapse streaks and blurbs of events

-if we exited out of the 5th dimension and entered into the 6th dimension to travel parallel universes that take place along side of our own known universe (where each universe has a big bag starting point the size of a 1cm^ infinitely dense and massive event)
+if we exited out of the 5th dimension and entered into the 6th dimension to travel parallel universes that take place along side of our own known universe (where each universe has a big bang starting point the size of a 1cm^ infinitely dense and massive event)

 trying to travel back to our 5th dimensional universe inside of the higher ordinal 6th dimension